 Basic development process

 The steps described below apply to the development of a Product Specification for a new data product.

+The process described in this section should be applied to each specification scope identified for the product.
+For example, if the product will contain a mixture of vector (feature) and coverage data, then the product specification would identify at least two scopes, and the process would be repeated for each scope.
+If the product contains more than one scope with the same geometry requirement (for example two scopes with vector geometry but different application schemas, or different maintenance regimes), then the process could still be followed twice, taking the same route.

 Initiation.
 Identify the need for a new data product; define its scope; and decide the boundaries between the new product and existing data Product Specifications.
 Obtain sample source material.
 Describe typical application use cases.
+As part of the initiation stage, determine whether the scope will be feature based (i.e. use vector geometry) or coverage-based, and whether portrayal is needed.
+A product specification may include both feature-based and coverage-based data, by using specification scopes

 Develop the Domain Model/Application Schema.
 Define the classes and attributes that describe the domain and which are relevant to the data product.
 Define the relationships between the classes and specify applicable constraints.
 Prepare one or more UML diagrams describing the Domain Model.

+Determine which geometry types are required in the product.
+S-100 includes definitions of 1D and 2D geometry types.
+If a geometry type is required that is not specified in S-100 Part 7 Spatial Component (or Parts 8 and 10c for coverage products), then apply to the S-100WG for it to be added to the framework.

+Determine which attributes (both simple and complex) are required in the product.
+Seek existing definitions in the GI Registry.
+If required definitions do not exist then define new attributes.

+Determine what feature and information associations are required in the product.
+Seek existent definitions of associations and roles in the GI Registry.
+If required definitions do not exist then define new associations and roles.

+Determine which listed values are required in the product for enumeration and codelist attributes.
+Seek existing definitions in the GI Registry.
+If required definitions do not exist then define new listed values.

 Populate the IHO GI Registry from the Domain Model.
 Propose amendments to existing classes and attributes and propose new classes and attributes for addition to the Concept and Data Dictionary Registers in the IHO GI Registry using the Registry interface.
 Follow up on any returned proposals or queries from the Registry Manager or Domain Control Body.